 IP TAKE: The Binder Foundation keeps a low profile and does not accept unsolicited proposals

-In Los Angeles, though, grants support select organizations in education, youth, the arts, health, and human services.
+In Los Angeles, though, grants support organizations in education, youth, the arts, health, and human services.
 The Binders also support a few Jewish organizations through the Binder Foundation.

 Los Angeles grantees have included Caltech, Big Brothers Big Sisters of Greater Los Angeles, The Colburn School, Oakwood School, Wilshire Boulevard Temple, Cedars-Sinai Medical Center, Children’s Hospital Los Angeles, Los Angeles Philharmonic, Los Angeles Opera, Pasadena Community Gardens Conservancy, and Union Rescue Mission.